rparak/rparak/README.md

 # 🙋‍♂️ About me ...

-I am a passionate researcher specializing in industrial artificial intelligence, robotics, and simulation, with a strong focus on developing AI-driven solutions to address complex engineering challenges and improve the efficiency, flexibility, and autonomy of industrial systems.
+Passionate and driven researcher specializing in industrial artificial intelligence, robotics, and simulation, with a strong focus on developing AI-based solutions to address complex engineering challenges and enhance efficiency, flexibility, and autonomy.

-My Ph.D. research at Brno University of Technology focused on advancing methods in industrial robotics, aligned with the principles of modern industry.
-This work laid a solid foundation for my current efforts, which center on developing intelligent autonomous systems for flexible manufacturing environments.

-With extensive experience leading R&D projects and mentoring engineers and junior researchers, I am committed to driving technological innovation through methodical, high-quality applied research.
-My work bridges theoretical development with practical implementation, ensuring solutions are both cutting-edge and industry-relevant.
+Holds a Ph.D. from Brno University of Technology, with research focused on developing advanced methods in industrial robotics, aligned with the principles of modern robotics.
+Through methodical, high-quality applied research, bridges theoretical development with practical implementation, ensuring solutions are both cutting-edge and industry-relevant—work that was awarded the Werner von Siemens Prize for the Best Doctoral Thesis on Industry 4.0.

-I actively contribute to the robotics and AI community through open-source projects, with many shared on GitHub and YouTube, and through peer-reviewed publications accessible via Google Scholar.
-I also regularly present my work at international and regional conferences, as well as B2B meetups, to foster knowledge exchange and strengthen community engagement.
+Actively contributes to the robotics and AI community through open-source projects—many available on GitHub and YouTube—as well as peer-reviewed publications accessible via Google Scholar.
+Regularly presents research at international and regional conferences and B2B meetups to foster knowledge exchange and strengthen community engagement.

-I believe that meaningful progress in technology and research arises from a balanced combination of deep understanding and hands-on experience.
-Here are a few guiding thoughts that reflect my approach:

-1. "If you want to improve something, you must first understand it.
-The combination of theoretical and practical knowledge is not an option—it is a must."
-2. "Active participation within the open-source community, not only as a user but also as a contributor, is essential to ensuring continued growth."

-Beyond my professional work, I am dedicated to continuous learning, sustainability, and maintaining a healthy lifestyle through running and mindful nutrition.
+Beyond professional pursuits, committed to continuous learning, sustainability, and maintaining a healthy lifestyle through running and mindful nutrition.

 **📝 Programming Languages:**